joshghent/blog/content/blog/github-actions-pr-env/index.md

 Additionally, we'll add a `PR_PREFIX` variable.
 This is so that we can deploy multiple pull request environments at the same time.

-> Thoughout the jobs, you will likely see code to filter out `dependabot` triggers.
+> Throughout the jobs, you will likely see code to filter out `dependabot` triggers.
 This is because these jobs will not work when triggered by dependabot.
 You can remove these if you don't use dependabot.

 ```yaml
 name: Pull Request Ephemeral Environment